 <p style="font-weight: 600">Reignite Your Brand, Boost Your Business</p>

 However, the following extract this was taken from a web design agency's own website which they had built using Wix.
 As you can see from the code below, Wix handles this a little excessively because of the code it generates in the background when the web pages are being designed.

 What does that mean in reality?
 Is it really a problem?

-By all means go ahead.
-Many of them are free to use, and you might be pleased with your efforts.
-If you get stuck, overwhelmed by the process, or come to realise that your time could be put to better use elsewhere, feel free to get in touch.
-My number is at the bottom of the page.
+But why not give it a try?
+If you get stuck, overwhelmed by the process, or decide that your time could be put to better use elsewhere, feel free to get in touch.
+My contact details are at the bottom of the page.

 Likewise, if you reach the point where you have got your domain name registered and your website has been uploaded onto your hosting server, if you need some help with what needs to happen next, contact me.

 Remember that building the website is just part of the story.
 Targa can provide a website health check, and have a range of SEO (Search Engine Optimisation) services which might suit your needs.

 About the author: Having begun building websites back in 1996, Daron Harvey has been professionally involved in website design, UX and eCommerce best practices for over 26 years, including management of large multi-lingual global websites.
 Following the global pandemic Daron founded Targa Web Services, specialising in Website Design, Search Engine Optimisation, User Experience (UX/UI), etc.